vighv/5DoF_IK/README.md

 ![DH parameters](https://github.com/vighv/5DoF_IK/blob/master/DHparams.PNG)

 The IK function takes in a 4x4 homogeneous transformation matrix T, and returns a 1x5 vector of joint variables.
-The length parameters (d<sub>i<\sub>, a<sub>i<\sub>) can be adapted to any other RRPRR arm with the same revolute joint ranges.
+The length parameters (d<sub>i</sub>, a<sub>i</sub>) can be adapted to any other RRPRR arm with the same revolute joint ranges.